 Two back-to-back, daylong education summits are being held today and tomorrow.

-The first, at the Dudley H. Davis Center, University of Vermont, kicks off with a 9:30 a.m. keynote address by Tony Wagner, the author of "Innovators: The Making of Young People who will Change the World."
-Panels and experts will follow with talks on innovative education and workforce training trends.
-Professors will present the latest research from UVM faculty on universal pre-K programs, teaching with technology, community-based change and developing better funding formulas.
+The first, at the Dudley H. Davis Center, University of Vermont, kicks off with a 9:30 a.m. keynote address by Tony Wagner, the author of "Innovators: The Making of Young People who will Change the World.

 The second summit, held at the Roy Event Center, St. Michael's College, is a symposium on education finance.
 Lawrence Picus, a consultant for the Legislature, is leading a daylong discussion on the efficacy of Vermont's unique funding formula, which features a statewide property tax that equalizes the amount raised by towns.